IATI/D-Portal/box/install-all.md

 Edit this file so it only contains the exports at the top and tweak values as required.
 IE change PGUSER to ctrack set a random password in PGPASS and delete all the bash commands below the exports.
+GITCRON="PUSH" should only be set on one box at a time, it tells the scripts to git push updates, so leave this commented out until the old box is turned off.

 Add these env values to our bash login so we can use them from the console.
 Then logout and log back in so it is applied.